FranciscaOrtizRuiz/FranciscaOrtizRuiz/README.md

 🌱 Pronouns: She/her
 💬 Languages: Spanish - English 🌻 Follow me on [Twitter](https://twitter.com/FranciscaOrtizR)!

-🔭 I am **currently doing my PhD in the Department of Sociology at the Mitchell Centre for Social Network Analysis, The University of Manchester, UK**.
-More specifically, I'm interested on **personal networks, social gerontology, social support, and mixed methods**.
+🔭 Currently, I am a **posdoctoral researcher at the Millennium Institute for Caregiving Research MICARE**.
+I am did my PhD at the Department of Sociology at the Mitchell Centre for Social Network Analysis, The University of Manchester, UK.
+More specifically, I'm interested on **personal networks, social gerontology, and mixed methods**.
 I'm always open to new colaborations and ideas!

 📫 How to reach me: franortizruiz@gmail.com